Aspiring Scholars Directed Research Program (ASDRP)

 About

-The Aspiring Scholars Directed Research Program (ASDRP) is a 501(c)(3) nonprofit research and development institution where high school students conduct original research in STEM and interdisciplinary fields.
-Students take part in weekly public Colloquia seminars, Research 101 seminars, and work on projects such as developing novel therapies against cancer, using data science to understand the impact of climate change on society, synthesizing the next generation of antibiotics, developing machine learning platforms for drug discovery, understanding mechanisms of memory acquisition, and probing the universe for ultrafast radio burst signals.
-They also write research papers, participate in mock peer-review, publish in the ASDRP Communications online journal, and share their work through poster presentations at an end-of-summer expo, as well as publishing and presenting in peer-reviewed journals and conferences.
+The Aspiring Scholars Directed Research Program (ASDRP) is a nonprofit, private research and development institution where high school students carry out original research in STEM and interdisciplinary fields.
+Students work on projects such as developing novel therapies against cancer, using data science to understand the impact of climate change on society, synthesizing the next generation of antibiotics, developing machine learning platforms for drug discovery, understanding mechanisms of memory acquisition, and probing the universe for ultrafast radio burst signals.
+They also engage in activities like publishing papers, presenting work at conferences, generating intellectual property, attending public seminars called Colloquia, participating in Research 101 sessions, taking part in mock peer-review, writing research papers, and giving poster presentations at an end-of-summer expo while building skills in public speaking, technical writing, analytical thinking, and experimental design.

 • Ages: 14–18 years old